-Since, WooCommerce is a plugin of WordPress, you have to first install WordPress and then WooCommerce.
+Since WooCommerce is a WordPress plugin, you have to first install WordPress and then WooCommerce.
 Everything is self-explanatory and you can install WooCommerce by going to Dashboard>Plugins>WooCommerce

 The only drawback of Magento is that it requires technical expertise to make any store level changes.

 Payment Options: WooCommerce vs Magento:

 An ecommerce store is won’t get many orders without decent payment options.
 Let’s learn how many diversified payments options do WooCommerce and Magento platforms offer to users.

 Winner: Draw between both WooCommerce and Magento

 WooCommerce supports numerous payment options with PayPal being one of the most used ones.
 It is perfect for small businesses who are doing business in the global markets because they can install payment extensions with just a single click.